 - Complete volunteer orientation materials (online-approx. 2 hours)

 Our application and onboarding process has four steps:

 Step 1: Apply online

 Volunteer applications are available online only.
-At the bottom of the application, you will be asked to verify a statement certifying that you will submit a complete record of your immunizations to our office as the second step in our onboarding process.
 After submitting an application, you have 30 days to submit your complete immunization records to our offices.
-Incomplete applications will not be kept after this 30-day period.
+Applications without immunizations will not be kept after this 30-day period.
 Please call your healthcare provider to verify your immunization status as soon after submitting the application as possible, since obtaining these records may take time.

 Step 2: Submit your immunization records